CYLALighthouse/PM-Toolkit/docs/faq.md

 3. Student score dropped 100 or more points from the previous administration
 4. Logistic issues prevented assessment completion within the given time frame

+### How many times does PowerBi update?

+PowerBi updates every two hours and pulls up new information from the CySchoolhouse.

+During HMH and DESSA windows, HMH scores and DESSA scores will be updated daily.

 ## Glossary